Getting Google Ads Approval

 Google Ads will disallow websites whose primary purpose is to capture personal information.
-The key words here are primary purpose.
 Do you have a legitimate website?
 Or is your entire website about capturing information?
 The former is great; the latter will get you into trouble.

-As an example, a single page website whose only purpose is to capture personal information will likely be disallowed by Google.
+For example, a single-page website whose only purpose is to capture personal information will likely be disallowed by Google.